 The induction of colitis by the exposure of mice and rats to the reagent TNBS has been used as an animal model that closely resembles the pathophysiology of human CD.
 The key factor that makes TNBS colitis an indispensable model for the study of CD is the importance of nucleotide-binding oligomerization domain-containing protein 2 (NOD2) in the development of both murine TNBS-colitis and human CD[85].
 CD is a chronic inflammatory disorder that affects any part of the gastrointestinal tract.
-It is characterized by transmural infiltration which can result in complications such as granulomas, fistulas and strictures[86].
+It is characterized by transmural infiltration, which can result in complications such as granulomas, fistulas and strictures[86].
 Genome-wide studies have associated polymorphisms in the NOD2 gene as a high genetic risk factor for the development of CD[85].
 NOD2 is an intracellular pattern recognition receptor that recognizes muramyl peptides derived from bacterial peptidoglycans.
-NOD2 stimulation leads to the activation of NF-κB and MAPK signaling pathways[87]; and mutations in NOD2 lead to irregular host-microbe interactions which can trigger a dysregulated immune response as also observed during TNBS colitis[88].
+NOD2 stimulation leads to the activation of NF-κB and MAPK signaling pathways[87], and mutations in NOD2 lead to irregular host-microbe interactions that can trigger a dysregulated immune response as observed during TNBS colitis[88].
 TNBS haptenizes colonic proteins turning them immunogenic to the host’s immune system[89].

 The induction of colitis by this method is simple and reproducible.
 TNBS is dissolved and instilled intrarectally in ethanol, which acts as the vehicle but also aids in breaking the mucosal barrier to induce intestinal inflammation.
 Depending on the desired colitis severity, concentrations of 50 to 150 mg/kg bodyweight can be administered either as a single dose for acute colitis or repetitive lower doses for chronic colitis[90].
 After TNBS administration, animals will gradually develop intestinal bleeding, diarrhea and weight loss.
 During the development of colitis, the intestinal epithelial barrier is disrupted, and the architecture of intercellular junctions is compromised leading to the development of a leaky barrier.
-This allows for translocation of luminal antigens to the LP and loss of “tolerance” to its own microbiota thus inducing Th1-Th17 cell-mediated immune responses with elevated production of IL-12, IL-17, IL-18, IL-23, IL-27 and IFN-γ[91,92].
-Histologically, TNBS-treated animals develop a transmural inflammation characterized by severe infiltration of leukocytes in the mucosa and submucosa at an early stage, followed by infiltration to the muscularis propria resulting in ulceration, goblet cell depletion, fibrosis and thickening of the colon wall, characteristics also found in CD patients[86,93].
+This allows for translocation of luminal antigens to the lamina propria and loss of tolerance to its own microbiota thus inducing Th1-Th17 cell-mediated immune responses with elevated production of IL-12, IL-17, IL-18, IL-23, IL-27 and IFN-γ[91,92].
+Histologically, TNBS-treated animals develop a transmural inflammation characterized by severe infiltration of leukocytes in the mucosa and submucosa at an early stage followed by infiltration to the muscularis propria resulting in ulceration, goblet cell depletion, fibrosis and thickening of the colon wall, characteristics also found in CD patients[86,93].

 NUTRITIONAL SUPPLEMENTS TESTED AS POTENTIAL ALTERNATIVE THERAPY IN TNBS-INDUCED COLITIS